Looking for your next skincare purchase? These Black-owned brands will enrich your skincare routine.

 The Afro Hair & Skin Co

-The Afro Hair & Skin Co. was founded on the idea that it’s not only important to take time for self-care, but to also take that moment to feed positivity back into your consciousness and rebalance your energy.
+The Afro Hair & Skin Co was founded on the idea that it’s not only important to take time for self-care, but also to take that moment to feed positivity back into your consciousness and rebalance your energy.

 Created by Ibi Meier-Oruitemeka, the brand harnesses the healing benefits of locally sourced British ingredients, like bitter orange blossom and organic ylang ylang flower and its clever formulas focus on helping you achieve healthy skin.